gorkhadev/gorkha.dev/syllabus/ruby/section-two/loops.md

 5 Hello
 ```

-__NOTE__: Similar to `do-while` statement, we can have code block executed first and condition checked after.
+__NOTE__: Similar to `do-while` statement, we can have the code block executed first and condition checked after.

 ## for Statement

-`for` loop executes a code block once for each element in expression.
+The `for` loop executes a code block once for each element in the expression.
 It is used to loop over a collection of elements.

 {% include util/note.html
     note="'for' loop has definite end as the number of elements is finite whereas other looping statement like 'loop', 'while', 'until' can cause infinite loop if condition is not carefully written."